What to see and do from Belfast

 From castles to nature walks, neolithic sites and St. Patrick’s Trail, the Sperrin Mountains, and fishing in the loughs.
 Hiking up the Gobbins, caving in Fermanagh standing in awe of Neolithic monuments.
-Northern Ireland has everything from mystical haunted castles to jaw dropping scenery.
+Northern Ireland has everything from mystical haunted castles to the jaw-dropping scenery.

 Castles to see in Northern Ireland